Ad-White/my-vehicle-history/TESTING.md

 - Bug 1:

 Most of my errors have been as a result of my own doing, e.g. Typo's, misplaced Tags, etc.
 The results from testing the HTML is a good example of where I discovered these.
-On a couple of occasions were I had added code like a new `<div>`, I had missed that the IDE had closed the tag for me without me noticing.
+On a couple of occasions where I had added code like a new `<div>`, I had missed that the IDE had closed the tag for me without me noticing.
 So a few of the errors and warning were erradicated by my going back over my code and finding and correcting these.

 - Bug 2: